softwarelight/ZhijianJiang/_posts/2016-09-24-TOEFL-experience.md

 * About comparison, compare with the other opinion.

 ## Special Thanks
-Jill Xu for practising my speaking agian and again (even though I disappoint her) and teach me logic flow in writing!
+To Jill Xu for practising my speaking again and again (even though I disappoint her) and teaching me logic flow in writing!